swati-dontamsetti/data-alliance-for-science/README.md

 In the end we found "The State of the World’s Children 2019 Statistical Tables" on UNICEF at https://data.unicef.org/resources/dataset/sowc-2019-statistical-tables/.

 This thorough and detailed data allowed us to continue with out object of seeing whether a myriad of living conditions affected a locations high school graduation data.
 Instead of focusing on the US or on a specific state, we focused bigger on country by country basis.
+And because we graduation rates were separated by male and female, we are able to see if these different living conditions affected men and women differently.

+## Questions asked:
+* What 10 countries have the highest graduation rates?
+* Do people move to OR move out of a country based on the country's graduation rate?
+* Does breastfeeding a child reflect on the country's graduation rate?
+* Does life expectancy increase as a country's graduation rate increases?
+* If a country's young are malnutritioned, does this reflect on the country's graduation rate?
+* Do women have more or less children as the country's graduation rate gets higher?
+* Does having access to drinking water affect a country's graduation rates?
+* Does having access to sanitation services affect a country's graduation rates?